AyushPSingh/Jupyter-Notebook/README.md

+Jupyter notebooks for : 1) Cleaned Data
-Jupter notebook to identify customer segments for online retail with the use of K-means clustering
+                        2) Identifying customer segments for online retail with the use of K-means clustering